futurice/field-ops-guide/field-ops-guide.md

 Peer reviewing helps spread the knowledge across the team and validates the quality of solutions.
 It increases the possibility of detecting issues early when it's still cheaper to address them.

-### QUESTION: Does the Team have a documented plan for the system architecture?
+### Does the Team have a documented plan for the system architecture?

 **What is the criteria for "yes"?**